What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 1. Frequent Backups

-When the toilet backs up, your bathroom gets soaked in wastewater.
-It's disgusting and you're more likely to call a plumber than if the sink and bathtub was backed up.
+When the toilet backs up, your bathroom can get soaked with wastewater.
+It's disgusting, and you're more likely to call a plumber than if the sink and bathtub were backed up.

 The truth of the matter is that frequent backups, especially those in lower regions of your home, are signs that your main sewer line is clogged or collapsed.